Colchester Town Centre

 The evening and night-time economy is vital to Colchester’s economy, generating an estimated £55 million for local businesses a year, and employing more than 3,000 people.
 Colchester at night offers a wide range of restaurants, bars, clubs, the Mercury Theatre and many live music venues.

 Many groups and partnerships have a role to play.
 Essex Police in partnership with the Community Safety Partnership works together to make the town centre safer.
-This group brings together Colchester Borough Council (CBC)/Police Licensing, CBC Street Services, Transport, Club/Pub Watch, CBC Anti-Social Behaviour Team, CBC Environmental Services, Neighbourhood Action Panel, Neighbourhood Watch, the SOS Bus, Street Pastors and Resident Groups.
+This group brings together Colchester City Council (CCC)/Police Licensing, CCC Street Services, Transport, Club/Pub Watch, CCC Anti-Social Behaviour Team, CCC Environmental Services, Neighbourhood Action Panel, Neighbourhood Watch, the SOS Bus, Street Pastors and Resident Groups.

 2012 saw changes to national Licensing legislation and since then there has been a change in how the night-time economy has been managed in partnership with the Police.